azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 # Intellectual Propery Rights Issues
-Historically OCB Mode has seen difficulty with deployment and standardization because of pending patents and intellectual rights claims.
+Historically OCB Mode has seen difficulty with deployment and standardization because of pending patents and intellectual rights claims on OCB itself.
 In preparation of this document all interested parties have declared they will issue IPR statements exempting use of OCB Mode in TLS from these claims.
 Specifically -- OCB Mode as described in this document for use in TLS -- is based, and strongly influenced, by earlier work from Charanjit Jutla on {{IAPM}}.